 But this increased knowledge and understanding is not enough.
 Staffs also need practical easy-to-implement skills to help them help their individuals feel safe, connected and in control.
 These skills have to be supported and reinforced by management.
 That’s why we offer the CALMER Skills-based on research, easily and practically applied.

-Trauma Responsive Care has three crucial elements.
-These parts have been distilled from research in trauma, the brain, and implementation and change science.
+Trauma Responsive Care has three crucial ingredients.
+These ingredients have been distilled from research in trauma, the brain, and implementation and change science.

-Trauma Responsive Care requires making everyone feel safe, connected and in control.
+Trauma Responsive Care requires helping everyone feel safe, connected and in control.
 The fastest road to safe and in control is through being connected with caring human beings.
 These safe, stable relationships are the basis for healing from trauma.
-That’s why TRC fits with any other relational initiative like People First, Person-Centered Planning, Gentle Teaching and others.
+That’s why TRC fits with any other relational initiative like People First, Person-Centered Planning, Positive Psychology, Gentle Teaching and others.

 We think screening for histories of trauma is important.
 But, trauma screening is only as good as the history we know, so there’s a lot of trauma we helping professionals will never catch.
 The other limit on screening is that no instrument we’ve seen so far can measure ‘little T’ trauma.